thegrumpys/odop/docs/Help/gettingStarted.md

  cover the generic features and capabilities of the ODOP software.
  If time is available, read through those entries from top to bottom.

- On-line documentation for ODOP:Spring appears in the Available Design Types section.
+ On-line documentation for ODOP:Spring appears in the Spring Design topic.

 **USING THE TUTORIAL AND DEMO FACILITY**

- The tutorial is designed to introduce new users to ODOP:Spring commands and concepts.
+ The tutorial is designed to introduce new users to ODOP concepts, features and menus.
  It is recommended for new users as the most effective and organized way of learning the program.

-Go to the Help : Tutorial menu item and select a tutorial session to work with.

 Tutorial sessions are fairly brief.
 The user is not required to do anything more complicated than